 If you receive Tax Credits, let HMRC know.

 If you are not on any of the above, you may need to claim Universal Credit.
 Find out more about employment and benefits support.

 Cambridge Citizen’s Advice can help – contact them on 0344 848 7979.

 You are self-employed

 Depending on when you became self-employed, you may be able to get help through the Self-employment Income Support Scheme (Seiss).

-If you are also on housing benefit or Council Tax Reduction, update your benefits account to let us know your self-employment income has dropped.
+If you also receive Housing Benefit or Council Tax Reduction, update your benefits account to let us know your self-employment income has dropped.

 If you are entitled to Seiss payments, these will be paid in June and may affect your benefits going forward.
 When you receive it, you need to tell us using the link above.